Two surviving Americans who were kidnapped in Mexico are back in the U.S.

 Officials had little to share about the victims' condition and whereabouts on Monday, though some hinted that the group had crossed the border either to buy medicines or undergo medical procedures.

+"She was crying," Burgess said of her daughter, who is in a Texas hospital.

+"I asked her how she was doing.
+She doing OK.
+She was crying because her brother got killed and she watched him die.
+She watched two of them die.
+They died in front of her," Burgess said.

-Zalandria Brown told the Associated Press that her brother, Zindell, and two friends had accompanied a third friend to Mexico for a procedure known as a tummy tuck.
+Zalandria Brown told the Associated Press that her brother, Zindell, had gone along on the trip to accompany his friend who was getting the tummy tuck.

 "This is like a bad dream you wish you could wake up from," she said.
 "To see a member of your family thrown in the back of a truck and dragged, it is just unbelievable."